Eastern and Southern Africa Regional Network Initiative

 General description of a one round of analysis and capacity strengthening

 The analysis component uses data from household surveys (e.g. to assess the implementation status of the continuum of care and equity in the coverage of interventions), health facilities (DHIS2, facility assessments), and administrative data sources (workforce, financing etc.).
 Operational research data is integrated into the analysis, particularly to explain why certain changes happen or do not happen.
 As with other Countdown research and analysis, the focus is on coverage and equity, but with considerable attention for drivers of change.
 Subnational analysis is prioritized where possible and relevant.
-The first workshop is scheduled for the last quarter of 2017.
+The first workshop was held in Nairobi, Kenya from November 27-December 1, 2017.